 “On Saturday night last, about a quarter after ten o’clock, a smart shock of an earthquake was felt in and about this city; and about one o’clock on Sunday morning another, less violent, was felt by many people in the city and suburbs.
 Most of the houses were very sensibly shaken so that in many the china and pewter, &c. were thrown off the shelves, and several persons were waked [sic] from their sleep.
 We hope that the country has sustained no damage by this convulsion of nature, which brings fresh to our memory the late calamities of Italy, &c, &c.”

-Indeed, the earthquake(s) seemed to have awoken many people along the East Coast, famously, however, George Washington did not wake up from the earthquake.
+Indeed, the earthquake(s) seemed to have awoken many people along the East Coast, famously, however, George Washington was not one of them.
 According to Ron Chernow’s Washington: A Life, Washington was staying at the Fraunces Tavern in Lower Manhattan, New York, at the time, and Chernow argues, a man who has been through war isn’t unsettled easily.